UMM-CSci-Systems/C-programming-arrays/README.md

 Do be careful to not remove or weaken the tests, though; at a minimum you definitely want to be able to pass the tests as given.

+:bangbang: Neither of the parts of this lab comes with a `main()` function.
+We could add one, but both of the target functions (`mergesort()` and `array_merge()`) are really "library" functions that don't make a lot of sense as functions that users would interact with directly.
+So we just have them called by the tests but don't provide a way for you to call them directly.
+If you want to create a `main.c` for either or both of the projects feel free to do so, but it's definitely not expected.

 ## Fixing memory problems

 Passing the tests is arguably just the first half of each of these problems,